i - There

 Introduction

-i-There is a deep learning-based ADHD screening solution for children developed during the 'XR Device Content Makerthon 2024' hosted by the Ministry of Science and ICT, spanning from the summer break to the second semester of my junior year.
-This competition was a service development contest based on 'MERALENSE2', a next-generation XR glass developed through a strategic partnership between P&C Solution, a domestic XR hardware specialist, and Qualcomm.
-The competition was open to startups, research institutes, and the general public without restrictions.
-After a preliminary review, 10 finalist teams were selected to develop products using the SDK of actual industrial equipment over approximately 40 days.
-I conceptualized and pitched the idea within a university alliance club to form the team.
-As team leader, I led a seven-member team comprising two developers, three designers, and one planner, establishing a role distribution and collaboration system that enabled members from diverse academic backgrounds—engineering, design, medicine, and content creation—to maximize their respective expertise.
-Despite the physical constraints of team members being distributed across different universities and regions, I led the entire process from setting clear objectives for competition participation to role allocation and product development, establishing an efficient communication system.
-As a result, we achieved a high-quality outcome, winning second place (Korea IT Industry Promotion Agency Director's Award) and a prize of 5 million KRW in this nationwide competition.
-Building on this project's achievements, I later extended the research by participating in the CHI 2025 Student Design Competition at an international academic conference.
+i-There is an AI-based XR ADHD screening solution for children, developed during my junior year summer through fall semester for the 'XR Device Content Makeathon 2024' hosted by Korea's Ministry of Science and ICT.
+This competition focused on developing services using 'MERALENSE2', a next-generation XR glasses developed by domestic XR hardware company P&C Solution in partnership with Qualcomm.
+The competition was open to startups, research institutes, and individuals, with 10 finalist teams selected through preliminary screening to develop products using the industrial-grade device SDK over a 40-day period.
+I conceived and pitched the initial idea within a university consortium club, forming and leading a 7-person team comprising 2 developers, 3 designers, and 1 project manager.
+As team leader, I established role distribution and collaboration frameworks that enabled team members from diverse backgrounds—engineering, design, medicine, and content—to maximize their respective expertise.
+I also designed the system architecture integrating AR devices, AI models, and data pipelines, meticulously defining interfaces and data flows between each module.
+Despite the physical constraints of team members being distributed across different schools and regions, I led the entire process from setting clear competition goals to role allocation and product development, establishing efficient communication systems.
+This resulted in a highly polished final product that won 2nd place (NIPA Director's Award) and a 5 million KRW prize at the nationwide competition.
+Building on this project's success, I later expanded the research by participating in the CHI 2025 Student Design Competition.

 BACKGROUND